escotoj/Search-Engine-MERN/README.md

 ### TODO

+- SavedBooks.js: `Remove the useEffect() Hook that sets the state for UserData.` Instead, use the useQuery() Hook to execute the GET_ME query on load and save it to a variable named userData.

+- RemoveBook Use the useMutation() Hook to execute the REMOVE_BOOK mutation in the handleDeleteBook() function instead of the deleteBook() function that's imported from API file.
+(Make sure you keep the removeBookId() function in place!)

 Client (front end)
 - Mutations and Queries (TEST).
 - each mutation needs to filled (TEST)
-- SignUp form broke

-SavedBooks.js: `Remove the useEffect() Hook that sets the state for UserData.`

-Instead, use the useQuery() Hook to execute the GET_ME query on load and save it to a variable named userData.

-Use the useMutation() Hook to execute the REMOVE_BOOK mutation in the handleDeleteBook() function instead of the deleteBook() function that's imported from API file.
-(Make sure you keep the removeBookId() function in place!)

-SignupForm.js: `Replace the addUser() functionality imported from the API file with the ADD_USER mutation functionality.`

-LoginForm.js: `Replace the loginUser() functionality imported from the API file with the LOGIN_USER mutation functionality.`

 Server - (back end)
 - resolvers functions for add user and save and remove book (TEST)

 ### DONE